mistycodey/phedit/README.md

 ### First Time Setup

-1. **Get Help** (recommended for new users):
-   - Click the "Help" button in the header for comprehensive guidance
+1. **Startup Screen**:
-   - The help system includes step-by-step instructions and FFmpeg installation guidance
+   - The app will automatically check for FFmpeg installation
-   - Perfect for users who are new to video editing
+   - If FFmpeg is not found, you'll see options to download it or configure paths
+   - Click "Download FFmpeg" to visit the official download page
+   - Click "Configure FFmpeg Paths" to open Settings

 2. **Configure FFmpeg Paths** (if needed):
-   - Click the "Settings" button in the header
+   - Use the Settings panel to configure FFmpeg executable paths
    - The application will try to auto-detect FFmpeg executables
    - If auto-detection fails, manually set the paths to `ffmpeg` and `ffprobe` executables
    - Click "Save Settings" to store your configuration

+3. **Choose Your Mode**:
+   - **Editor**: Full-featured video editor with timeline and advanced controls
+   - **Tasks**: Quick processing for common operations like fades and audio extraction

-### Video Editing Workflow
+### Editor Mode Workflow

-1. **Load a Video**: Click the "Load Video" button in the header to select a video file
+1. **Load Video**: Click "Load Video" to select a video file from your computer
+2. **Single Video Editing**:
+   - The video is loaded into the editor
+   - Use the timeline to navigate through the video
+   - Set in/out points to define your clip
-2. **Playback**: Use the Play/Pause button to control video playback
+3. **Playback**: Use the Play/Pause button to control video playback
-3. **Scrub Timeline**: Click anywhere on the timeline to jump to that position
+4. **Scrub Timeline**: Click anywhere on the timeline to jump to that position
-4. **Set Clip Points**:
+5. **Set Clip Points**:
    - Click "Set In Point" to mark the start of your clip
    - Click "Set Out Point" to mark the end of your clip
-   - The red region on the timeline shows your selected clip
+   - The red region on the timeline shows your selected section
-5. **Add Fade Effects**:
+6. **Add Fade Effects**:
    - Set fade-in duration (in seconds) to fade from black at the start
    - Set fade-out duration (in seconds) to fade to black at the end
-6. **Export**: Click "Export Video" to process and save your edited video
+7. **Export**: Click "Export" to process and save your edited video

+### Tasks Mode Workflow

+1. **Quick Fade**:
+   - Click "Start Quick Fade" to select a video file
+   - Choose output location and filename
+   - The app automatically applies 6-second fade in and 3-second fade out
+   - Processing starts immediately

+2. **Audio Rip**:
+   - Click "Start Audio Rip" to select a video file
+   - Choose output format (MP3, WAV, AAC) and location
+   - Audio is extracted with original quality preserved

 ### Keyboard Shortcuts